jensprog/1dv610-L3/docs/Reflection.md

 - **L2**: [Exception](images/IllegalArgumentException.png)

 ## Define Exception Classes In Terms Of A Caller's Needs
-This points I believe to the above principle, I want to throw an exception that is defined for what's it's actually throwing.
+This points, I believe to the above principle, I want to throw an exception that is defined for what's it's actually throwing.
 Making it easier for other developers to understand the exact exception, instead of "IllegalArgumentException" for every exception in the project.

 ## Write Your Try-Catch-Finally Statement First
 This seems interesting and I want to try that, I guess the next course is about TDD and I hope we can focus on trying to write code using that principle.
+So far I've just had manual unit tests and tried JUnit and Jest for automated unit tests.
+Would be interesting to create a smaller project creating the tests first then the production code.

 # Chapter 8
 ## Using Third-Party Code